The Last Spritz

 Tom Ford Noir Extreme is the most complex fragrance on this list — layers of cardamom and nutmeg over dark florals, landing on an amber-vanilla-sandalwood base that wears like cashmere.
 It's opulent without being loud, oriental without being overwhelming.
 The kind of thing you wear when you want to smell like money but act like you don't care.

-The projection is controlled — moderate sillage, nothing aggressive — which actually makes it feel more luxurious.
-It's not trying to impress everyone in the room, just the person closest to you.
-Up close, the combination of rose, dark orchid, and warm amber is genuinely beautiful.
+Projection is solid without being aggressive, sillage carries a clear arm's-length aura — but the warmth of the composition keeps it from reading loud, which is what makes it feel luxurious.
+Up close, the combination of rose, jasmine, orange blossom, and warm amber is genuinely beautiful.
 This is a date-night fragrance in the best possible sense.

-It sits at $175–$285, which is steep but justified.
+It sits at $110–$155, which is steep but justified.
 The longevity is excellent, and a little goes a long way.
 Two sprays, neck and wrist, and you're set until midnight.
+See the full breakdown.

 Best Atmosphere